 For example, PointsBet has offered +100 odds on NFL spreads with no maximum bet amount for the past few NFL seasons.
 No-juice offers present great value opportunities to bettors by effectively eliminating the house edge.

-If new customers can find an appealing no-juice market, it pairs nicely with the fixed-odds portion of the welcome bonus.
+If new customers can find an appealing no-juice market, it pairs nicely with the second chance bet offer.

 Moving beyond its “no juice” promos, PointsBet just tends to have better lines than most other recreational sportsbooks in the US.
 Better lines = better value.